bdragon300/pyzkaccess/README.md

 +----------+------------+-------+----------+-----+------------+-----------------+
 ```

-Also, you can update or delete records from csv file.
+Also, you can update or delete records from a csv file.
 Or even delete all records from a query:

 ```console
 $ cat users1.csv | pyzkaccess --format=csv connect 192.168.1.201 table User upsert